Anne Kiremidjian: Biography

+Awards

+She is the 2003 recipient of the Charles Martin Duke Lifeline Earthquake Engineering Award awarded by the American Society of Civil Engineers.

 In 2014, she was elected a distinguished member of the American Society of Civil Engineers.

-She is the 2018 recipient of the John Fritz Medal awarded by the American Association of Engineering Societies.
+She was the 2018 recipient of the John Fritz Medal awarded by the American Association of Engineering Societies.

-In October 2020, she was appointed as the next C.L.
-Peck, Class of 1906 Professor in the School of Engineering.
+In October 2020, she was appointed as the C.L.
+Peck, Class of 1906 Professor in the School of Engineering following James O. Leckie (2007-2020) and Paul V. Roberts (1989-2006).

 In 2021, she was elected to the National Academy of Engineering for research and dissemination of probabilistic seismic hazard methods and mentoring.